StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/find-a-case.md

 ### Results

 Based on your inputs, the Search Results pane will display a list of results.
 A maximum of 300 results can be shown per page, and you can navigate through the results using **Previous** and **Next**.

-### Troubleshooting

-If you can't find what you're looking for using the Search feature and want to learn more about how fields are indexed for search, refer to the [Search indexation modes](thehive/user-guides/analyst-corner/search-methods/search-indexation-modes.md) topic.

 ## What's next?